pankod/superplate/documentation/docs/state-management/recoil.md

 ---
 id: recoil
-title: Recoil
+title: Recoil.js
-sidebar_label: Recoil
+sidebar_label: Recoil.js
+description: How to Use Recoil.js in Next.js?
 ---

-Recoil is a state management library, open-sourced by Facebook.
+Recoil.js is a state management library, open-sourced by Facebook.
 It's offering a simple and powerful way of dealing with global, asynchronous and derived state.

 We'll show basic usage of Recoil API with simple counter example.
 [Refer to official documentation for detailed usage. &#8594](https://recoiljs.org/docs/introduction/motivation)